ibm-cloud-docs/dr-automation-powervs/FAQs.md

 - **IBM Cloud Account:** Create and log in to an IBM Cloud account.
 - **SSH Keys:** Configure keys for secure communication with PowerVS instances.
 - **VPC Configurations:** Define virtual private cloud settings for data isolation.
 - **Infrastructure Plan:** Review capacity needs using IBM's cost estimator.
+For more details, refer to [Before you begin](/docs/dr-automation-powervs?topic=dr-automation-powervs-getting-started).

 ## **What steps are involved in provisioning {{site.data.keyword.DR_short}}?**
 {: #hekp}

    The provisioning workflow starts with the Service Broker deploying KSYS VMs in the source workspace.
 Data synchronization and resource replication are initiated automatically, with real time updates visible in the UI.

 ## **What storage tiers are supported for {{site.data.keyword.DR_short}}?**
 {: #suppt}

-   DR Automation focuses on compute resources, but if storage is required, it supports flexible configurations like Tier 0 (25 IOPS/GB) and Tier 3 (3 IOPS/GB) for different workload requirements.
+   DR Automation focuses on compute resources, but if storage is required, it supports flexible configurations like Tier 1 (10 IOPS/GB) and Tier 3 (3 IOPS/GB) for different workload requirements.

 ##  **Does DR Automation support High Availability (HA)?**
 {: #hadr}